'Uganda election feels like a war': human rights lawyer | DW | 13.01.2021

 Opposition presidential candidate for the National Unity Platform, Robert Kyagulanyi, popularly known as Bobi Wine, warned on Twitter that the government had denied many international journalists accreditation to cover the election.

-President Yoweri Museveni in 2018 complained that young people spent too much of their time on WhatsApp and other online applications and were responsible for spreading false information.
+President Yoweri Museveni in 2018 complained that young people spend too much time on WhatsApp and other online applications — and were responsible for spreading false information.

 Later that same year, Uganda's government introduced the "over-the-top" tax — commonly known as the social media tax — for online services such as WhatsApp, Facebook, and Twitter.

-Since then, social media users in Uganda have to pay an additional UShs200 ($0.05, €0.04) to access social media platforms.
+Since then, social media users in Uganda have to pay an additional USh200 ($0.05, €0.04) to access social media platforms.

-This led to technically savvy Ugandans adopting Virtual Private Networks, or VPNs to evade payment.
+This led to technically savvy Ugandans taking to Virtual Private Networks, or VPNs, to evade payment.

 For many young Ugandans critical of the government, boycotting the tax has become a way to rebel against the ruling NRM party.